nitk-nest/NeST/docs/source/faq/faq.rst

     config.set_value("delete_namespaces_on_termination", False)

-Since by default NeST assigns "randomly" generated names to each namespace, you might also want to add the below line in your code to disable it::
+Since, by default, NeST assigns "randomly" generated names to each namespace, you might also want to add the below line in your code to disable it::

     config.set_value("assign_random_names", False)

-Note that if the above line is addded, then Node names must be atmost 3 characters long.
+Note that if the above line is added, then Node names must be at most 3 characters long.
 This is due to the limitation of naming interfaces in `ip link` command.